Student Roles, Responsibilities, and Privileges

 - take orientation courses in the use of the Moodle

-- enter profile information and maintain their email addresses and other contact information
+- enter profile information and maintain certain contact information

 - review the Scholars Online calendars for member events

 - enter privately-accessible personal appointments and deadlines whether related to Scholars Online or not

 - take part in the public bulletin board topics set aside for student use

 - use the internal Moodle messaging system to contact teachers and fellow students

 - gain access to their own academic records to review their performance in each course, and after course completion, create personal transcripts

 - request formal transcript transmission to other educational institutions